Navigating PFAS Litigation

 The Emergence of PFAS Litigation

 PFAS litigation began in the early 2000s.
 An early case targeted DuPont, which was filed on behalf of residents living near the company’s Washington Works plant in West Virginia.
 The lawsuit alleged that the company contaminated local drinking water with PFOA (perfluorooctanoic acid), which is a type of PFAS.
 The case settled, and as part of the settlement agreement DuPont agreed to fund an independent scientific study conducted by the C8 Science Panel to investigate the health effects of PFOA exposure.
 The panel’s findings linked PFOA exposure to a number of health conditions, leading to additional legal action against DuPont, and broader interest in the potential health risks of PFAS.Extensive media coverage, including the 2019 film "Dark Waters," which is currently streaming on Netflix, has led to greater public awareness.
-And regulatory agencies have begun to take action, with several states and the U.S. Environmental Protection Agency working to establish standards and guidelines for PFAS in drinking water and the environment.
+And regulatory agencies have begun to take action, with several states and the U.S. Environmental Protection Agency advancing the regulation of PFAS through standards and guidelines for PFAS in drinking water and the environment.
 Congress is also getting involved.
 On April 18, 2024, legislators introduced the federal Forever Chemical Regulation and Accountability Act (FCRAA).
 The FCRAA, if enacted, would eliminate all “non-essential” uses of PFAS within a ten-year period.
 The increased scrutiny of PFAS has also led to a surge in PFAS-related lawsuits, as individuals, communities, and governments seek to hold companies accountable for the alleged harm caused by these chemicals.

 Common Claims and Entities in PFAS Litigation

 PFAS litigation takes several different forms, and individual claims are often consolidated as class action suits.
 Environmental claims can arise due to the presence of PFAS in the environment, particularly in sources of drinking water.
-Plaintiffs in these cases seek to hold companies responsible for the costs of cleaning up contaminated sites and ensuring access to safe drinking water.
-When individuals are exposed to PFAS and suffer injuries, they may seek compensation via personal injury claims, based on allegations that companies knew or should have known about the potential health risks associated with PFAS but failed to warn consumers or take appropriate action to address those risks.In addition to private plaintiffs, state and local governments have also pursued claims against companies involved in the production and use of PFAS.
-For instance, in 2023, the State of Michigan filed a lawsuit against a paper manufacturer, alleging that its manufacturing process produced sludge that purportedly contained high levels of PFAS detected in groundwater and surface water.
-These lawsuits often seek to recover costs associated with cleaning up contaminated sites, treating affected residents, and addressing other public health concerns.
+Plaintiffs in these cases seek to hold companies responsible for the costs of cleaning up contaminated sites and ensuring access to safe drinking water.When individuals are exposed to PFAS and suffer injuries, they may seek compensation via personal injury claims, based on allegations that companies knew or should have known about the potential health risks associated with PFAS but failed to warn consumers or take appropriate action to address those risks.

-The types of entities that are commonly named as defendants in PFAS litigation include chemical manufactures (such as 3M and DuPont), as well as companies that have used PFAS in their manufacturing processes or products, such as paper mills, textile manufacturers, and producers of non-stick cookware.
+The types of entities that are commonly named as defendants in PFAS litigation include chemical manufacturers (such as 3M and DuPont), as well as companies that have used PFAS in their manufacturing processes or products, such as paper mills, textile manufacturers, and producers of non-stick cookware.
 Firefighting foam manufacturers have also been targeted.
 As PFAS litigation continues to evolve, new types of claims, legal strategies, and defendants may emerge.
 It’s therefore important for legal professionals to stay abreast of new developments that may impact current and future litigation.

 Challenges in Proving Causation